-The following are potential and simplified call flows for the realization of the traffic identification.
+The following are simplified call flows for the realization of the traffic identification leveraging Packet Flow Descriptions (PFDs).

-In the first call flow (Figure 5.3.4.4-1) the provisioning step is described, in which one or more PFDs for a single application are provisioned.
-The provisioned PFDs for a single application are identified by the Application Identifier.
+In the first call flow (Figure 5.3.4.4-1) the provisioning step is described, in which one or more PFDs for the traffic identification of a single application are provisioned.
+The provisioned PFDs for the application are identified by the Application Identifier.